 - It’s currently not eligible for RRSP/TFSA 🙁 This is a problem due to the asymmetric tax disadvantage of debt instruments.

-- Font is hard to read due to small size and low contrast with background, especially the Q&A sections in the Marketplace.
+- Font on site can be hard to read due to small size and low contrast with background, especially the Q&A sections in the Marketplace.

 - Limited financial history for borrowers.
 It would be nice to see 4 or 5 year history for more established businesses.

-- Lack of forum for discussion.
+- Lack of a discussion forum.
 It could be beneficial for lenders to have an online space to correspond openly with each other about loans in the marketplace.
 The Lending Loop subreddit has restrictions about what information can be communicated.

 Full review below…